Locations:

 “Vulvodynia can really impact your life because you avoid intercourse, and it’s uncomfortable to wear certain types of clothing,” Dr. Strasburg says.
 “You feel like something is always wrong.
 It can cause great emotional distress.”

-You can ease symptoms by wearing loose clothing and cotton underwear without seams.
-Change clothes after exercising and use topical lidocaine to ease pain during intercourse.
-Topical and oral medications prescribed by your physician can also treat vulvodynia as well as cognitive behavioral therapy.
+Your doctor may suggest using topical lidocaine to ease pain during intercourse.
+Topical and oral medications prescribed by your physician can also treat vulvodynia and vaginismus as well as cognitive behavioral therapy.

-3. Bartholin’s cyst
+Bartholin’s cyst

 These common cysts develop when the Bartholin glands responsible for vaginal lubrication become blocked.
-Many bartholin’s cysts don’t cause pain and don’t always require treatment.
+Many Bartholin’s cysts don’t cause pain and don’t always require treatment.

 These tender lumps at the vaginal opening may become pus-filled and painful with infection.
 You may notice the pain whether you’re sitting, walking or having sex.

-Try sitting in a warm bath to ease your discomfort.
 “Talk to your doctor if pain or swelling persists.
 Surgical drainage or antibiotics may be necessary,” Dr. Strasburg says.

-4. Endometriosis
+Endometriosis

 Not only does this condition cause more painful periods and pain during sex, but it can also cause infertility.
 Other symptoms include: